novagile/django-labjs/README.rst

 The only labjs specific setting is ``LABJS_ENABLED``, that defaults to the opposite of ``DEBUG``.
 When ``LABJS_ENABLED`` is False, the templatetags do nothing.

+``LABJS_IE7IE6_ENABLED`` flag enables labjs for ie6/7 if True.
+We experienced issues with those browers hence the addition of this setting.

 Tips
 ----